 In addition to the regular staff of the Institute, several scholars from other institutions are giving instruction in the Division of the Humanities during the current year.
-Among these are Professor A. O. Craven, of the University of Chicago, Professor Godfrey Davies, formerly of the same institution, Professor Louis B. Wright, formerly of the University of North Carolina, and Professor Howard M. Jones of the University of Michigan.
+Among these are Professor A. O. Craven, of the University of Chicago, Professor Godfrey Davies, formerly of the same institution, Professor Louis B. Wright, formerly of the University of North Carolina, and Professor Hardin Craig of Stanford University.
 It is anticipated that with the opportunities for research in English Literature and American History which are afforded by the proximity of the Huntington Library, the instruction given at the Institute in these fields will be steadily strengthened by the association of visiting scholars.